 Step 2: Registrar sends the application to the department.

 Candidates may be subjected to selection interviews

-There is no particular funding for Organisational Psychology Honours stream from the department, however candidates are encouraged to access www.zabursaries.co.za or enquire with firstname.lastname@example.org if there are available bursaries or email@example.com .
-Should students be awarded CSSR bursary they will be expected to do a research within CSSR
+There is no particular funding for the Organisational Psychology Honours stream from the department, however candidates are encouraged to access www.zabursaries.co.za or enquire with firstname.lastname@example.org if there are available bursaries or email@example.com .
+Should students be awarded a CSSR bursary they will be expected to do research within the CSSR.

 Ms Dineo Diale